 While photos and images still play a huge role in marketing campaigns, explainer videos and product demos are far more effective.
 They allow viewers to get closer to the advertised product or service than any other available method.

 Screencasting is an effective way to reach out to your audience.
 It allows you to record the screen while explaining how everything works.
-It's a powerful concept because you get to show your audience how your product helps them in practice while answering potential questions they might have.
+It's a powerful concept because, once you have insights from other sources, such as go-to-market tools, you can show your audience how your product helps them in practice while answering potential questions they might have.

 Most business app development companies use videos in their campaigns to attract new users, so it's effective beyond any doubt.